JoseLopez235/Sweater-Weather/README.md

 2. Verify your machine has the correct version of Rails installed (5.2.4.3).
 You can check this by entering `rails -v` from the command line.
     - To install, enter `gem install rails -v 5.2.3` from the command line.

-3. Sign in to get [MapQuest’s Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/)
+3. Sign in to get [MapQuest’s Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/) key

-4. Sign in to get [OpenWeather One Call API](https://openweathermap.org/api/one-call-api)
+4. Sign in to get [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) key

-5. Sign in to get [OpenWeather One Call API](https://www.pexels.com/api/)
+5. Sign in to get [OpenWeather One Call API](https://www.pexels.com/api/) key

 ##### Local Repo Setup
 1. Fork & Clone Repo